shailesh-prodo/shailesh-prodo/README.md

 - 🤝 I’m looking for help with **-**

-- 💬 Ask me about **reactjs, vuejs, javascript, typescript, tailwind, Vuex, Pinia, CSS**
+- 💬 Ask me about **reactjs, vuejs, javascript, typescript, tailwind**

 - 📫 How to reach me **shailesh.kumar@prodo.in**